NUCS349/hw6-neural-networks/problems.tex.md

 12. (0.5 points) Convolutional layers produce outputs that are of different size than their input by representing more than one input pixel with each node.
 If a 2D convolutional layer has `3` channels, batch size `16`, input size `(32, 32)`, padding `(4, 8)`, dilation `(1, 1)`, kernel size `(8, 4)`, and stride `(2, 2)`, what is the output size of the layer?

-12. (1 point) Combining convolutional layers with fully connected layers can provide a boon in scenarios involving learning from images.
-Using your same `train`, `valid`, and `train` DogSet subsets from questions 10 and 11, replace each of your first two hidden layers with a convolutional layer.
+13. (1 point) Combining convolutional layers with fully connected layers can provide a boon in scenarios involving learning from images.
+Using your same `train`, `valid`, and `test` DogSet subsets from questions 10 and 11, replace each of your first two hidden layers with a convolutional layer.
 When you call the PyTorch convolutional layer function, leave all of the arguments to their default settings except for kernel size and stride.

+*QUESTION: IS THE NUMBER OF CHANNELS DEFAULT A REASONABLE ONE?
+(SEE PREVIOUS PARAGRAPH) ALSO, WHAT ARE THE POINT VALUES FOR REPORTING YOUR KERNEL SIZE VS MAKING THE GRAPH?

 Determine reasonable values of kernel size and stride for each layer and report what you chose.
 Train your neural network with the same training parameters as before (number of epochs, stopping condition, batch size, loss function, learning rate, etc).
 Make the same graphs as question 10 (train and validation loss, and validation accuracy) and report the results of your classifier on the testing set.

-13. (1 point) Pooling can reduce the feature space of convolutional layers while keeping the most important information.
+14. (1 point) Pooling can reduce the feature space of convolutional layers while keeping the most important information.
 A common type of pooling is _max pooling_, where the maximum value of each convolutional filter is kept.
 Keeping everything the same as question 13, add a max pooling layer after each convolutional layer that you added in question 13.
 Train and test on the same DogSet subset as before.
 How did adding max pooling affect your accuracy?
 Report your accuracy and training time.

+*QUESTION: WHAT ARE YOU LOOKING FOR IN THE ANSWERS TO 14?
+WHAT IS THE WEIGHTING OF THE POINTS?

 ## Using Pre-Trained Models (1.0 points)

 The models you have trained have been comparatively tiny compared to the state-of-the-art neural networks on tasks like ImageNet.
 PyTorch allows you to download a number of very powerful models pre-trained on many common machine learning tasks.
 You can see a list of all available models trained on ImageNet [here](https://pytorch.org/docs/stable/torchvision/models.html#classification).

-14. (0.5 points) Select 3 models from the list of pretrained models (**WARNING:** some models are as big as ~500MB!) and answer the following questions: How many layers does this model have?
+15. (0.5 points) Select 3 models from the list of pretrained models (**WARNING:** some models are as big as ~500MB!) and answer the following questions: How many layers does this model have?
 How many are convolutional layers?
 How many are fully connected layers?
 What do "top-1 error" and "top-5 error" mean?
 What is the top-1 error for the model you choose?
 What is the top-5 error?

-15. (0.5 points) Now use your selected pretrained models and use them to predict dog breeds from your DogSet `test` partition.
+16. (0.5 points) Now use your selected pretrained models and use them to predict dog breeds from your DogSet `test` partition.
 Compare the results from each of the pretrained models to the best dog breed classifier model that you trained. **HINT: you may have to upsample the DogSet images to use with the pretrained models.
 See the docs for the `DogsDataset` class.**

+*QUESTION: WHAT'S THE PLAN TO DEAL WITH BONGJUN'S QUESITONS ABOUT THE NON-COMPARABLE NATURE OF THE DOWNLOADED IMAGENET-TRAINED MODELS VS THE DOGNET MODELS?